-- providing assistance and instruction to people of all ages in using Library services; - creating community partnerships that promote the Library as a resource for meeting the educational, recreational, and informational needs of Glendora's adults; - providing professional expertise by answering reference and readers' advisory questions, by offering community instruction, and via website management; - o and managing the public content (materials and resources) for adults.
+- providing assistance and instruction to people of all ages in using Library services; - creating community partnerships that promote the Library as a resource for meeting the educational, recreational, and informational needs of Glendora's adults;

-- Partnering with local educational institutions, service groups, and community organizations, to encourage reading and provide cultural/educational/entertainment opportunities. - Utilizing informational technology for: monitoring, researching, recommending, configuring, and/or managing new services, formats, and points of access. - O Coordinating and implementing website marketing and services.
+- Partnering with local educational institutions, service groups, and community organizations, to encourage reading and provide cultural/educational/entertainment opportunities. - Utilizing informational technology for: monitoring, researching, recommending, configuring, and/or managing new services, formats, and points of access. - Coordinating and implementing website marketing and services.